vincent178/nvim-github-linker/README.md

 ## Usage

-Once GithubLink is installed, you can use it by running the :GithubLink command in Normal mode or Visual mode
+Once GithubLink is installed, you can use it by running the `:GithubLink` command in Normal mode or Visual mode

 ## Test

 This section is for plugin developer, GithubLink use [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) to test.
 If you already installed plenary, you can run tests via command `:PlenaryBustedDirectory tests`.
-The tests also could be run standalone via `make test` or `make` for short.
+You can also run tests standalone via `make test` or `make` for short.

 ## License
 GithubLink is released under the MIT license.
 See the LICENSE file for more details.